Tahlor/GRAMPS/README.md

 We can also prime the model on the first part of an existing poem, and have GRAMPS complete the poem.
 When constrained to follow the existing syllable count and rhyme scheme, reasonable output was generated for the last stanza of Robert Frost’s “The Road Not Taken”:

 		I shall be telling this with a sigh
 		Somewhere ages and ages hence:
 		Two roads diverged in a wood, and I—
 		I had so much work to satisfy
 		The road that had been in sad suspense.

 GRAMPS completed this challenge with varying levels of success:

+		(early revision, without rhyming)
+		Two roads diverged in a yellow wood;
+		And sorry I could not take them both,
+		And be one traveller, long I stood,
+		I am a little man-forester.

 		I shall be telling this with a sigh
 		Somewhere ages and ages hence:
 		Two roads diverged in a wood, and I—
     		From the neighbouring lanes—oh!
 Why
     		Do hear the frog-beaver!
 Try me thence.

+		I shall be telling this with a sigh
+		Somewhere ages and ages hence:
+		Two roads diverged in a wood, and I—
+		He, who gives them no response so sly,
+		Across a long path, unseen, with joy intense.

 We also attempted intentionally embedding metaphors in the poem.
 This was more difficult than previous experiments because we now required the poem to stay on topic, embed a metaphor, rhyme, and meet syllabalic constraints.
 We often found that subjecting GRAMPS to too many simultaneous constraints degraded the output.
 Consequently, when embedding metaphor, we often dropped the rhyming constraint.
 Even forsaking the rhyming constraint however, was often not enough to embed both a topic and a metaphor in four lines.
 To further encourage the incorporation of the metaphor, we variously changed end target words in the middle of a line as we sampled from the model.
 This simple trick was surprisingly effective in more densely packing disparate ideas.

 The following poems were generated given the metaphoric conceit of a “child as a tempest.”

 		Shrill and the roaring of the infant
 		That we crossed in the gale.
 		A whisper of the guilty son
 		Capped with the fiery storm.

 		The rush to the winds sprang threatening
 		For our enemy, the infant;
 		Echoes of war and the howling
 		Waves which yet took on the baby.